w3f/Grants-Program/applications/VeniceFinance.md

 - **Contact Email:** Beth@venice.finance
 - **Website:** venice.finance

-### Legal Structure

-- **Registered Address:** Address of your registered legal entity, if available.
-Please keep it in a single line. (e.g. High Street 1, London LK1 234, UK)
-- **Registered Legal Entity:** Name of your registered legal entity, if available. (e.g. Duo Ltd.)

 ### Team's experience

 We are an elite group of world-class engineers, researchers, business operators, and investment professionals.
 The Venice contributors team has more than 80 years of combined leadership experience in fintech, financial engineering, and cryptography, with experience from top-tier schools/institutions/corporates including UC Berkeley, Yahoo, Stanford University, Columbia, EY, Deloitte, MUFG, CITI Group, Plug&Play, etc.